Sonic Twist® Videos

 SONIC TWIST®: PROCESS AND VIDEO

-Sonic Twist® in collaboration with Michal Shapiro have created a large body of videos that accompany their free improvisation music, all derived from many hours of recorded sessions.
+Sonic Twist® in collaboration with Michal Shapiro have created a large body of videos that accompany their “composing in the moment” music, all derived from many hours of recorded sessions.

 Initially Judi Silvano and Bruce Arnold recorded in Bruce’s home studio, and the music from “Listen to This” is the result of those sessions.
 But as the duo continued to create music, and to hone their sound, Bruce thought it would be a good idea to start videotaping the sessions, and so Michal Shapiro was brought in for visual documentation.
 Shapiro wanted to create watchable performance style videos so she set up a wide shot framing the duo, and used a hand-held camcorder to catch more intimate moments.
 Two of her paintings were used as backdrops, “Joyful” a color study with a grid-like structure, and “Bells and Whistles” a painting with embedded CDS, cardboard and sand.